Banner

 Citation counts, h-index, altmetrics | Relatively comparable, scalable, perceived objectivity | Doesn’t capture all forms of impact; can be manipulated |

-Resource spotlight: Explore the Metrics Toolkit for practical ideas on how to demonstrate research impact.
-It offers a comprehensive list of metrics — along with their sources, strengths, limitations, and when to use them.
+Resource spotlight - Practical tools for impact: Explore the Metrics Toolkit for practical ideas on how to demonstrate research impact.
+It offers a comprehensive list of metrics, along with their sources, strengths, limitations, and when to use them.

 DORA and aligned research assessment values emphasize:

-- Assessing research on its own merits—not solely based on where it’s published
+- Assessing research on its own merits, not solely based on where it’s published (including avoiding over-reliance on journal-based metrics like the Journal Impact Factor JIF)

 - Recognizing diverse contributions, including mentorship, collaboration, and community engagement

-- Using both qualitative and quantitative indicators thoughtfully—selecting those that best reflect the type of impact, and explaining their relevance—while avoiding overreliance on journal-based metrics like the Journal Impact Factor (JIF)
+- Using both qualitative and quantitative indicators thoughtfully, selecting those that best reflect the type of impact, and explaining their relevance (rebalancing the use of qualitative and quantitative metrics)

 - Supporting openness and accessibility through digital tools and open publishing practices